mmomtchev/Urban-Tech-Guerilla/WiFi-security-lessons.md

  * Wi-Fi range extenders

   4 out of 5 residential Wi-Fi range extenders are open and unencrypted.
-This is where the process of the box fails - the user finds that it is much easier to disable the box password then to configure the range extender.
+This is where the process of the box fails - the user simply turns it, configures his network and finds that it works immediately.
+19 out of 20 range extenders Wi-Fi networks are called "(D-Link/Netgear/something else) Wi-Fi Range Extender".
 As the range extender has a very good amplified antenna, this signal becomes usable at a great distance.

 * Various home appliances that can be configured with a mobile phone